mikegleasonjr/ansible-role-firewall/README.md

 - Allow granular rules addition/overriding for specific hosts
 - Easily inject variables in the rules
 - Allow rules ordering
-- Simplicity (not having to learn how a role variables would generate the rules)
+- Simplicity (not having to learn how role variables would generate the rules)
 - Persistence (reload the rules at boot)

 This role is an attempt to solve these requirements.
 It currently supports only ipv4 on Debian and RedHat distributions.